nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The edit person feature edit the information of a person in the address book, this change is reflected within all teams with the edited person as member.
-The editable information all phone number, email address, physical address and tag.
+The edit person feature edits the information of a person in the address book, this change is reflected within all teams containing the edited person.
+The editable information are phone number, email address, physical address and tag.

 Given below is an example usage scenario

 Step 1.
-The user want to change the phone number of a person in his company to 80779043.
+The user wants to change the phone number of a person to 80779043.
 Said person is indexed number 4 in the global list.
 The user executes `edit 1 p/80779043`.

 Step 2.
-The parser will create an `edit` command.
+The parser will create a `edit` command.
 This `edit command` will call `Model#getFilteredList()` to get the `person` specified by the index in the command then create a new `person` with the modified info.
 `Model#updateFiltedPersonList` is called to update all teams with the edited members.